jlcarr/LeetCode/README.md

 - **Memory**: 13.8 MB
 - **Solution**: We can do this efficiently with modular arithmetic and while loops.

+### Problem 260
+- **Name**: Single Number III
+- **Runtime**: 60 ms
+- **Memory**: 18.4 MB
+- **Solution**: Start by taking the xor of every number.
+This gives us a number with bits in the positions that differ on the 2 numbers we're searching for.
+Since every other number has a pair, we can use one of the bits to only take numbers with the bit set to xor, and this will leave us with one of the numbers.
+We can xor with the overall cumulative xor to get the other number.

 ### Problem 268
 - **Name**: Missing Number
 - **Runtime**: 149 ms